The John and Ruth Howard Charitable Trust

 • Projects outside their four core charitable purposes

-• Non-heritage secular education programs
+• Non-heritage secular education programmes

 • International projects outside England